ethman/slakh-generation/README.md

 `"band_def` determines which MIDI instrument classes a MIDI file must have to be selected to synthesize.

+The second way is by providing a MIDI file list.
+This is a text file that contains a list of absolute paths to MIDI files (one per line).
+If this is provided, the script will not traverse the LMD to find MIDI file candidates, but rather will look through the provided list.
+This is nice if you need to rerender a specific set of files for some reason.

+These two methods are not mutually exclusive.

 ### Step 3c: `config.json`